MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     }
     ```

-## Redeploy the function app to include mongoose code
+## Redeploy the function app to include database code

 1. In Visual Studio Code, select the Azure logo to open the **Azure Explorer**, then under **Functions**, select the deploy icon to begin the deployment process.